Hours in the Glamorous Life of a Publisher

 task of putting everything away and

-back together was still to come.
+back together was still to come for another day.
 But

 made it.
 I made it, 102-degree fever